| The Case for a National Individual Investment

 benefits can be reduced, allowing for increased capital income as demand for

+labor declines.
 Furthermore, the implementation of a program like the one I am proposing

 here would, I believe, make other economic reforms more likely to happen in